namdevjedgule/Krushimart-Agricultural_Marketplace_Platform/README.md

 # Krushimart-Agricultural_Marketplace_Platform
--Krushimart is an e-commerce application to connect farmers directly with consumers to streamline the  supplychain, reduce intermediaries, and ensure fair prices for both farmers and buyers.
+1.Krushimart is an e-commerce application to connect farmers directly with consumers to streamline the  supplychain, reduce intermediaries, and ensure fair prices for both farmers and buyers.
--Reduced the average time from listing to sale through an intuitive user interface and efficient backend processes.
+2.Reduced the average time from listing to sale through an intuitive user interface and efficient backend processes.
 Utilized Postman to test and validate API endpoints, ensuring reliable data exchange between client and server.
--Utilized Postman to test and validate API endpoints, ensuring reliable data exchange between client and server.
+3.Utilized Postman to test and validate API endpoints, ensuring reliable data exchange between client and server.